 Introducing Sierra Leone

-Sierra Leone's wildlife is diverse and protected within conservation areas such as Outamba Kilimi National Park, the Tacugama Chimpanzee Sanctuary near Freetown, and the Tiwai Island Wildlife Sanctuary on the Moa River, which is renowned for its flora and fauna, boasting 11 different species of primate.
-The Tingi Hills are popular for hiking, with breathtaking mountain scenery and a variety of bird and animal life, while Mount Bintumani and Lake Sonfron offer various mountain activities.
+Visitors to Sierra Leone can look forward to a warm and friendly welcome.
+The main attraction is on its stunning beaches where a variety of water sports, including diving, fishing, and surfing, are on offer.
+The capital and commercial centre, Freetown, is rich in history, originally founded as an important centre for slave trade in the mid-1500s and later becoming a safe-haven for freed slaves.
+For outdoor adventurers, Sierra Leone's wildlife is diverse and protected within conservation areas such as Outamba Kilimi National Park, the Tacugama Chimpanzee Sanctuary near Freetown, and the Tiwai Island Wildlife Sanctuary on the Moa River.
+The Tingi Hills are popular for hiking, with breath-taking mountain scenery and a variety of bird and animal life, while Mount Bintumani and Lake Sonfron offer various mountain activities.

-Sierra Leone is a nation with enormous potential and a bright future in tourism if the situation remains stable and the economy strengthens.
-It encompasses a kaleidoscope of colour, culture and natural resources within its borders that will reward intrepid travellers seeking a largely unexplored gem within the African continent.
+While the scars of the civil war have yet to fully heal, Sierra Leone is a nation with enormous potential and a bright future in tourism.
+A kaleidoscope of colour, the country's cultural and natural resources within its borders will reward intrepid travellers seeking a largely unexplored tropical paradise within the African continent.

 Become our Sierra Leone Travel Expert